 SCIENCE ADVISORY BOARD DEVELOPMENTAL AND REPRODUCTIVE TOXICANT (DART) IDENTIFICATION COMMITTEE

-The Developmental and Reproductive Toxicant (DART) Identification Committee is a group expert scientists appointed by the Governor to identify chemicals that have been clearly shown through scientifically valid testing according to generally accepted principles to cause reproductive toxicity.
+The Developmental and Reproductive Toxicant (DART) Identification Committee is a group of expert scientists appointed by the Governor to identify chemicals that have been clearly shown through scientifically valid testing according to generally accepted principles to cause reproductive toxicity.
 (Cal.
 Health & Safety Code § 25249.8).

 The committee meets at least once each calendar year.
 You can view meeting notices and other committee information here: http://www.oehha.ca.gov/prop65/public_meetings/index.html.